 Each student will select one major concentration from among six.
 Concentrations are offered in four geographic areas: Europe, Latin America and the Caribbean, the Middle East, and East Asia, and two functional subjects: diplomacy, and international economics and trade.
+Course requirements differ by concentration; please see the program planner for requirements.
 The related electives and the study abroad experience should be relevant to the concentration chosen.
-Students are also encouraged to pursue an internship with an international focus.